walker84837/JResult/README.md

 ## License

-This library is distributed under the LGPL.
-See the [LICENSE](LICENSE) file for details.
+This library is dual-licensed under the [MIT License](https://opensource.org/licenses/MIT) and the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html) (LGPLv3).

+You may choose to use, distribute, or modify this code under the terms of either license.